run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 !!!
 Important
-    We strongly recommend running the Run:ai [pre-install script](cluster-prerequisites.md#pre-install-script) to verify that all prerequisites are
+    We strongly recommend running the Run:ai [pre-install script](cluster-prerequisites.md#pre-install-script) to verify that all prerequisites are met.

 ## Install Run:ai